vmware-samples/secureclouds-remediation-jobs/README.md

 For example, the job `s3-remove-public-access` must have a `s3-remove-publc-access.py` file within that directory.

 The `requirements.txt` file and the `constraints.txt` file are optional but recommended.
-This ensures the worker can install the requirements in a repeatable fashion, which ensures the SecureState application will not invalidate jobs due to new requirements being installed.
+This ensures the worker can install the requirements in a repeatable fashion, which ensures the Secure State application will not invalidate jobs due to new requirements being installed.

 ## Job execution
 When the worker runs, all requirements found in the (optional) `requirements.txt` and `constraints.txt` files will be installed relative to the job directory.
 When the job is executed, the python runtime is restricted to the requirements in that relative path.
-This ensures all code being executed is known to the SecureState worker and can be verified via checksum.
+This ensures all code being executed is known to the Secure State worker and can be verified via checksum.
 The worker also moves the entire folder to a separate working directory to ensure local imports will not work.